 Why is El Chalten called the trekking capital of Argentian.
 Our El Chalten trekking guide.
 Accommodation and campsites reviewed.
 Budget.
 Transport and hitchhiking from El Chalten.
-Food and shopping prices.

 El Chalten is considered the trekking capital of Patagonia by just about every book and website on the topic.
 This status can be attributed to quantity not quality; it is not the best trekking in Southern Patagonia, but is definitely the most touristy.
 We have done several hikes on our way south through Patagonia and were looking forward see the two most prominent peaks, Cerro Fitz Roy and Cerro Torre while camping and trekking here.

 There are several trails leading to the main viewpoints, each taking between four and eleven hours to hike from the town.
 The trails are well marked and free maps are available all over the town.
 Eventually you can combine several trails to make up a hike to suit your needs.
 There are four free campsites in the park.
 We saw all the main points in the park over two days trekking, camping one night, you can see the route we followed below.

 El Chalten trekking guide.
 Hiking for everybody

 The park is truly for everybody, hiking is not too tough and people from 8 to 80 walk around happily swinging trekking poles.
 As I mentioned before the trails are well indicated besides there are many people walking around, so getting lost is very unlikely.
 I don’t think a guide is necessary actually El Chalten is a great place to do your first independent hike.
 This is not an off the beaten track place for wild adventurous hiking, but the views are spectacular and we enjoyed it.

 We started in the afternoon and hiked the following route (indicated distances are from the start of the route):